rwilliams/jrubywiki/Truffle.md

 **Where did this code come from?**

 [Chris Seaton](https://github.com/chrisseaton) wrote an implementation of Ruby on Truffle and Graal as part of an internship at Oracle Labs in the first half of 2013.
-The code in the `org.jruby.truffle` package is that open source code merged into JRuby.
+The code was merged into JRuby in early 2014.
+Benoit Daloze and Kevin Menard joined as researchers in the second half of 2014.
+Since then we have also accepted contributions from people outside Oracle Labs.

 **Who do I ask about the Truffle backend?**

-[Chris Seaton](https://github.com/chrisseaton) is the point of contact, or discuss on the JRuby developer’s mailing list.
-General Graal and Truffle issues can be discussed on the [Graal mailing list](http://mail.openjdk.java.net/mailman/listinfo/graal-dev).
+Ask about Truffle in the `#jruby` Freenode IRC room.
+We'll get notified if you mention *truffle* so your question won't be missed.

 **How do I know if I’m using a Graal VM?**